Rangana Herath: Personal life and early and domestic career

 Herath was born on 19 March 1978, in the small village of Waduwawa, Kurunegala, on the southeastern tip of the Northwestern Province as the second of the family.
 His elder brother is Deepthi Herath.
-He was promoted to opening batting in school times, and acted as a pacer, until his coach told him to start spin bowling due to height problem.
-Before starting professional career, Herath was working at Sampath Bank as a clerk, when he met brother of Chandika Hathurusingha.
+He was promoted to opening batting in school times, and acted as a pacer, until his coach told him to start spin bowling due to a height problem.
+Before starting professional career, Herath was working at Sampath Bank as a clerk, when he met the brother of Chandika Hathurusingha.

 Herath started his cricket career at his first school Mayurapada Central College, Narammala.
 Later, he moved to Maliyadeva College, Kurunegala.
-Having made his first-class debut for Kurunegala Youth Cricket Club in 1996–97 cricket season, Rangana Herath currently represents Tamil Union Cricket and Athletic Club in Sri Lankan first-class cricket.
+Having made his first-class debut for Kurunegala Youth Cricket Club in the 1996–97 cricket season, Rangana Herath currently represents Tamil Union Cricket and Athletic Club in Sri Lankan first-class cricket.
 He represented Moors Sports Club from 1998/99 to 2009/10 in local first-class cricket.
 He made his Twenty20 debut on 17 August 2004, for Moors Sports Club in the 2004 SLC Twenty20 Tournament.
 He also played for Surrey during the latter part of the 2009 English cricket season.
 In April 2010, Herath joined Hampshire, where he played in the first half of the 2010 County Championship.

 In March 2018, Herath was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.

 International career

 Early career

 Herath made his Test debut at Galle International Stadium, Sri Lanka against Australia in 1999.
 His One Day International debut came five years later in 2004, against Zimbabwe at Harare Sports Club.
-During the 2016 England series, Herath was ranked as 13th Test match bowler in the world, having hit the heights of second in the list in 2012.
+During the 2016 England series, Herath was ranked as the 13th best Test match bowler in the world, having hit the heights of second in the list in 2012.

 Although Herath made his Test debut back in 1999, he never came to the prominence as a leading spinner until the retirement of Muralitharan.
 Herath made a successful comeback to Test cricket in 2009 against Pakistan and took over the mantle of Sri Lanka's main spin bowler from Muralitharan.
 Former Sri Lankan captain Mahela Jayawardene rated Herath as Sri Lanka's number one bowler after the retirement of Muralitharan.